deohs/coders/demos/data_import/wa_wqi/get_wa_wqi.md

 ## Data Import and Cleanup Demo

-Today's example demonstrates using a public dataset freely available on the web.
+Today's example demonstrates these objectives:

+* Use a public dataset freely available on the web.
-Objectives:

 * Automate data processing from start to finish (importing to reporting).
 * Explore alternatives to "base" functions.
 * Use data "pipelines" for improved readability.
 * Use "regular expressions" to simplify data manipulation.
+* Use of "literate programming" to provide a reproducable report.
+* Use of a consitent coding [style](https://google.github.io/styleguide/Rguide.xml).
+* Share code through a public [repository](https://github.com/deohs/coders) to facilitate collaboration.

 We will be using the R language, but several other tools could do the job.